Imunify360 Heuristics: Improving Threat Detection

-Imunify360 has six core components: Web Application Firewall, Malware Scanner, Proactive Defense, IDS/IPS, WebShield, and Cloud-Based Security.
+Imunify360 has six core components: Web Application Firewall, Linux Malware Scanner, Proactive Defense, IDS/IPS, WebShield, and Cloud-Based Security.
 The last component, Cloud-Based Security, runs according to what we call heuristics.

 In Imunify360, heuristics are a set of rules based on information coming in from thousands of Imunify-protected servers all over the world.
 These servers send threat information to the Imunify cloud server, where it’s automatically processed by dozens of scripts.
 It’s also manually processed by our Analytics team.